Dakota Johnson: Jamie Dornan Is My ‘Perfect Partner’

 It must be pretty awkward to shoot Fifty Shades Of Grey.
 What with all the nudity and fabricated, explicit sexual interactions.
-But from the sound of things, these shenanigans during shooting have only brought its stars Jamie Dornan and Dakota Johnson closer together.
+But from the sound of things these shenanigans during shooting have only brought its stars Jamie Dornan and Dakota Johnson closer together.

 Once again the actress has been lavishing praise on her Fifty Shades Of Grey co-star, and Dakota Johnson has now even gone as far as to call Jamie Dornan her “perfect partner.”
 The above comments are only going to add further flames to the rumors that Dornan and Johnson are more than just friends after their work on Fifty Shades Of Grey and Fifty Shades Darker.
 Of course, this is mere speculation, and there is absolutely no proof to this gossip.